 Patients interested in HIFU can visit our appointments page.

 During radiofrequency and microwave ablation procedures, a needle-thin probe delivers radiofrequency waves or microwaves directly to the tumor, heating the tissue until it is destroyed.
 It is typically used to treat thyroid nodules, liver cancer and liver metastases, among other diseases.
 Read more about ablation therapy.

 Patients interested in radiofrequency or microwave ablation can visit our appointments page.
-Thyroid cancer patients interested in radiofrequency or microwave ablation can also call 713-792-7171.
+These treatments are offered to thyroid cancer patients through our Interventional Oncology Clinic.
+Thyroid cancer patients can visit our appointments page or call 713-792-7171.

 In Selective Internal Radiation Therapy (SIRT), an isotope called yttrium-90 (Y90) is loaded onto microscopic particles of glass or plastic resin.
 These particles are injected into the blood vessels that feed the tumor.
 The particles enter the tumor, delivering high doses of radiation from the inside.
 Normal, healthy tissue receives only very small amounts of radiation.
 SIRT is typically used to treat liver tumors, such as hepatocellular carcinoma or liver metastases.